Thytu/OpenAdv/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To start you simply have to select the attack you want to proced among : IMask, TIMask, FGSM, TFGSM, BIM and TBIM
+To start you simply have to select the attack you want to proceed among : FGSM, TFGSM, BIM and TBIM

 Then select or drag & drop the image on which you want to apply the attack and select the parameters for the attack.